 - Bali, Indonesia: With its pristine beaches and lush tropical forests, Bali is a paradise for travelers looking to relax and soak up some sun.

-- Bangkok, Thailand: Bangkok is one of the most vibrant and exciting cities in Southeast Asia, and is known for its amazing food scene.
+- Bangkok, Thailand: Bangkok is one of Southeast Asia’s most vibrant and exciting cities and is known for its amazing food scene.